 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Ericales - Family: Balsaminaceae

-Found beside canals and some rivers - notably chalk streams and other rivers whose levels do not change very much in times of heavy rainfall - this annual is an import from North America, which has become naturalised in parts of southern England and Wales.
+Found beside canals and some rivers - notably chalk streams and other rivers whose levels do not change very much in times of heavy rainfall - this annual is an import from North America.
+Orange Balsam has become naturalised in parts of southern England and Wales.
+In the USA this plant is commonly referred to as Touch-Me-Not (because of its exploding seed pods) or as Spotted Jewelweed, the latter name referring to the beautiful orange flowers with their bold reddish spots.

 The red-spotted orange flowers appear in July, and the plant continues blooming into September.